Demographics of the Cayman Islands

 This is a demography of the population of the Cayman Islands including population density, ethnicity, religious affiliations and other aspects of the population.

 Population

 With its success in the tourism and financial service industries, the Cayman Islands have attracted many international businesses and citizens to relocate.
 The largest numbers of expatriates living in the Cayman Islands hail from Jamaica (11,703), the United Kingdom (1,708), the Philippines (4,119), and India (1,218).
 Approximately 8,139 more residents are citizens of various other countries.
 While the government does not restrict foreign land ownership, it does strongly enforce its immigration laws.
 Businesses are required to grant access to job openings to Caymanian citizens first; if none of them are suitable, the business may then seek employees from other countries.
 In order to work in the Cayman Islands, foreigners must have a job offer before immigrating.
+The Cayman Islands population is expected to reach 100,000 people before 2030, as an explosion in immigration after COVID-19 lockdowns continues to increase the population significantly.